-Applications each year will be made by April 15 (for support staring the beginning of the next Fall academic term) to the Director of the Coastlines and Oceans Division of the Institute of Environment, and the selection of the awardee will be done by a committee of RBNERR and IoE staff.
+Applications should be submitted by March 1st (for support starting at the beginning of the next Fall academic term) to the Director of the Coastlines and Oceans Division of the Institute of Environment, and the selection of the awardee will be done by a committee of RBNERR and IoE staff.
+Awards will be announced by April 1st.
 The awardee will receive a GA contract from the College of Arts Sciences and Education (CASE) at the current rate for GA contracts in their academic department, as well as a tuition waiver.

-Preference will be shown for students who have a close partnership with RBNERR staff and/or can make use of the data sets generated by the RBNERR.
-The students will also be expected to serve as subject matter experts in classroom - and boat-based K-12 field trips offered by RBNERR, and thereby gain valuable experience in education and communications.
-The incumbent will be expected to present research seminars at RBNERR at start and conclusion of project, and to present a poster at the NERRS annual meeting (with a copy of the poster to be held at RBNERR).
+Preference will be shown for students who intend to develop a close partnership with RBNERR staff and/or can make use of the data sets generated by the RBNERR.
+We encourage students to reach out to RBNERR staff to make connections between their proposed research and RBNERR’s management needs.
+The student will also be expected to serve as a subject matter expert as part of education and outreach conducted in the Reserve with either the Education or Coastal Training Programs to gain valuable experience in education and communications.
+The incumbent will be expected to present their research during seminars at RBNERR at the start and conclusion of the project and to present a poster at the NERRS annual meeting (with a copy of the poster to be held at RBNERR).

 Students will be expected to have a regular presence at RBNERR during the period of their assistantship.
 Data generated will be shared by RBNERR, the FIU graduate student, and their advisor.
 While the intention is that all will collaborate on publications together, each participant has the option to use the data for an independent research or management effort.

 To apply, please submit the following as a single PDF to Dr. James Fourqurean firstname.lastname@example.org and include in the subject line FIU-RBNERR Assistantship:

 - Three-page project description that includes the management need addressed by the research and the proposed avenue for engaging in education and outreach